marekhrabe/generator-pixmap-analyzer/README.md

 Just run generator with this plugin and first layer of active document will be analyzed right away and you will see output in console (prefixed with `[generator-pixmap-analyzer]`).

-It will get pixmap of first layer, loop throught all its pixels and save every color with number of pixels it is applied on.
+It will get pixmap of first layer, loop through all its pixels and save every color with number of pixels it is applied on.